MaxTkachuk03/loopcare-frontend-local/README.md

-# LoopCare Application
+# LeanOnMe Application

-A new Flutter project.

 ## Getting Started

+Project was setted up and developed with flutter version 3.3.10

 Follow these steps to set up a project: